claire-fletcher/advent-of-code/2023/3/note.md

-# Code still in development for day 3 due to other commitments.
+# Code was not completed entirely for day 3 due to other commitments.